 In 1807, Andrew Dexter began construction of the tallest building in America, a temple of finance that soared an unheard-of seven stories — and caused the young republic’s first major bank collapse.

 The skyscraper was the Exchange Coffee House, a product of the commercial ambitions that seized the country.
 It also resulted from the unregulated banking system that allowed swindlers like Andrew Dexter to flourish and fail.

 The Exchange Coffee House went up in smoke nine years after it opened.
 People could see the fire as far away as New Hampshire and Maine.
-But it had already caused the collapse of banks as far away as the Michigan Territory.
+But even before the flames started, the Exchange Coffee House had caused plenty of damage.
+It destroyed banks as far away as the Michigan Territory.

 Dexter’s failure ‘was one of the most direful events in the economic history of New England,’ wrote historian Horace White in 1911.

 Andrew Dexter, Jr.

 Born on March 28, 1779, in Brookfield, Mass., Andrew Dexter was named after his father, a prosperous textile merchant.
 He grew up in Providence, graduated from Brown and moved to Boston to take up the law.
 Dexter then studied with his uncle, Samuel Dexter, later named the third U.S. Secretary of the Treasury.

 Coffee, a luxury beverage at the time, marked the people who drank it as cosmopolitan, as elite.
 As Dexter began to amass wealth, an ambition seized him.
 He wanted to build an enormous exchange that would serve as Boston’s financial nerve center – and serve coffee.

 Jane Kamensky, author of The Exchange Artist: A Tale of High-Flying Speculation and America’s First Banking Collapse, explained the expansionary zeitgeist that influenced Andrew Dexter